 Frequently Asked Questions

-Should I remove the membrane from the back of the ribs before cooking?
+How do I remove the membrane from the back of the ribs?

 Air Fryer Sticky BBQ Pork Ribs